opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/cce_cluster_v3.md

   This mode supports incremental updates and can keep connections uninterrupted during service updates.
   It is suitable for large-sized clusters.

+## Timeouts

+This resource provides the following timeouts configuration options:

+- `create` - Default is 30 minutes.

+- `delete` - Default is 30 minutes.

 ## Import

 Cluster can be imported using the cluster id, e.g.